DanHodges/TheologicalDictionary/dynamic-monarchianism.md

 # Dynamic Monarchianism
-Definition of Dynamic Monarchianism coming soon.
+The definition of Dynamic Monarchianism is coming soon!